purtuga/SPWidgets/README.md

 Documentation
 -------------

-See the markdown files under the [Documentation](https://github.com/purtuga/SPWidgets/tree/master/documentation/) folder for full detail on the usage of each available plugins.
+See the [project page](http://purtuga.github.com/SPWidgets/) folder for full detail on the usage of each available plugins.

 Downloads